andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_10_Viewing_Results.rst

 .. figure:: 10_ROItoROI_ResultsExplorer.png

 The coordinates table in the lower right displays all of the significant correlations between the seed node and other ROIs.
-If you want, you can restrict the number of nodes you are testing by going to the menu "Define connectivity matrix" and selecting "manually-deinfed subset of ROIs".
+If you want, you can restrict the number of nodes you are testing by going to the menu "Define connectivity matrix" and selecting "manually-defined subset of ROIs".
 You can then select only those ROIs that you are interested in testing.

 Regardless of how many ROIs you test, you will need to correct for the number of tests performed.
 "Seed-level correction" will correct for the number of seeds that you use; "analysis-level correction" will correct for the total number of connections that are tested.